shelleywong/CSCI211-Course-Materials/Labs/lab07.md

 * Your lab assignment for this week is to implement the `Dstack` class and use your class to reverse some numbers.
 * Put your `Dstack` in the files dstack.h and dstack.cpp
 * Put your `main()` (which reads the values and uses the stack to print them in reverse) in the reverse.cpp file.
 You can use my reverse.cpp, a modified version of my reverse.cpp, or you can write your own reverse.cpp (it would be a good exercise to write your own version w/o looking at my version).
-My version of reverse.cpp along with a `Makefile` are in your 211-starter-pack/211/lab07_dstack directory.<br>
+My version of reverse.cpp along with a `Makefile` are in your CSCI211 starter-repo `211/lab07_dstack/` directory.<br>

 The program should work like this:
 ```